 6.4 Bilge Compartment Ventilation

 A flow of air into the bilge compartment is provided by four vents located on either side of the cockpit, under the gunwale boards.
-This provides adequate air movement in the bilge compartment.
+This provides adequate air movement in the bilge and generator compartments.